timloveland/timloveland/README.md

 - 👋 Hi, I’m @timloveland
-- 👀 I’m interested in software development with C++, web development, and security specializations such as networking and penetration testing.
+- 👀 I’m interested in software development with C++, web development, and cyber security.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on web development projects that relate to music or the Bible, as well as projects that strengthen the security of